wsbankenstein/aureus/README.md

 ## Removing packages
 `aureus -R` (for **R**emove, like in pacman) gives you a list of all your installed packages (including non-AUR ones), and pressing Enter yeets the package and all packages that depend on it (`sudo pacman -Rsnc $package`).

-or, if you already know the name of the package you want to remove, `aureus -R pkgname` just removes it.
+or, if you already know the name of the packages you want to remove, `aureus -R pkg1 pkg2 pkg3...` just removes them.

 (yes, the default remove operation is -Rsnc. i should probably change that)